 Habitat for Humanity hosts food truck festival

-enter by Zora Davis, Staff Writer
+by Zora Davis, Staff Writer

 The Pensacola food festival was held this past Friday and Saturday at the Vince J. Whibbs St. Community Maritime Park.

 Habitat for Humanity Pensacola hosted a great event for the residents of Pensacola to attend to enjoy amazing foods from well-known restaurants and food trucks located here in Pensacola.

 Habitat for Humanity has been hosting this event for years now, and each year the crowd and food trucks continue to grow.

 “When we first started this event, I wasn’t sure how successful it was going to be,” Habitat for Humanity volunteer Kierra Chandler said.
 “It took hard work and dedication each year to make this event such a success and to give the locals here in Pensacola something to look forward to each year.”